Air Serbia: Current fleet

-As of October 2025, Air Serbia's fleet is composed of the following aircraft:
+As of October 2025, Air Serbia operates the following aircraft:

 Livery

 Introduced in October 2013, Air Serbia's livery was created by graphic designer Tamara Maksimović.
 Featuring Serbia's national colours – red, blue, and white – the design, with its graphical elements and details, is based on Serbian medieval art.
 The carrier's logo, featured on the tail, is a stylized double-headed eagle inspired by the Serbian coat-of-arms.
 The carrier's name and logo can be seen on both the fuselage and belly of each aircraft.

-In 2013 the airline launched the "Living Legends" initiative, which pays tribute to famous Serbian citizens who have made positive contributions to society, both in Serbia and abroad.
+In 2013, the airline launched the "Living Legends" initiative, which pays tribute to famous Serbian citizens who have made positive contributions to society, both in Serbia and abroad.
 In recognition of its success, Air Serbia names each aircraft after them.
-Such individuals include inventor and engineer Nikola Tesla, tennis superstar Novak Djokovic, former NBA player Vlade Divac, former footballer and manager Dejan Stanković, actor Miki Manojlović, and musician Goran Bregović.
+Such individuals include inventor and engineer Nikola Tesla, tennis player Novak Djokovic, former NBA player Vlade Divac, former footballer and manager Dejan Stanković, actor Miki Manojlović, and musician Goran Bregović.